Kenza-AI/sagify/README.md

 ### Step 1: Clone Machine Learning demo repository

-You're going to clone and train a Machine Learning codebase to train a classifer for the Iris data set.
+You're going to clone and train a Machine Learning codebase to train a classifier for the Iris data set.

 Clone repository: